GBlanch/DTC-Data-Eng-Capstone-project/capstone project/README.md

 ### Cloud

-The project has been developed in the cloud using Google Cloud Platform as a sole resource/service provider, and these resources have been provisioned, managed and deployed via Terraform as Infrastructure as Code tool.
+The project has been developed in the cloud using Google Cloud Platform as a sole resource/service provider, and these **resources have been provisioned, managed and deployed** via **Terraform as Infrastructure as Code tool**.

 <br>